By Andrew Catania

 How is Pat doing?
 Is he getting any better?
 Is he kind of stable?

 Paul: He will know more specifics than I will, but from the outside, it seems like he’s doing.
-You know, he was in good spirits, and high energy and was an active force in making the record.
+You see, he was in good spirits and high energy and was an active force in making the record.

 You guys are all collaborative effort in writing, how did you approach the writing of this album, personally?

-Paul: Well, hopefully sometimes they can be the same thing.
+Paul: Well, hopefully, sometimes they can be the same thing.
 I would say at the beginning, a lot of the songs began as a lyric, because Mr. Big is very much a vocal band you know I had to lyric 1992 before I had anything, the same thing with Be Kind, those were songs that began as lyric.
 But it can also start as a riff.
-Open Your Eyes began as a guitar riff and then later I came up with the lyrics for that one.
+Open Your Eyes started as a guitar riff, and then later, I came up with the lyrics for that one.
 Certainly, Mean to Me was a guitar riff, well actually that was drum part first, then I tried to make it into a guitar part and then gave it some lyrics on top of that and then, I’m trying to think of the other song that I wrote.
 Let me look.
 Oh, Nothing Bad About Feeling Good, in a way that was a lyric song as well, it was just the first part of the verse.
-I Know Who You Love, was another lyric I had then I tried to fit the melody to it.
-So really the guitar soloist is often the very last thing I’ll come up with.
-It’s something that I usually almost have to panic to finish because that’s when we’re running out of time and we’re like “oh yeah the solo.”
+I Know Who You Love was another lyric I had when I tried to fit the melody to it.
+So really, the guitar soloist is often the very last thing I’ll come up with.
+It’s something that I usually almost have to panic to finish because that’s when we’re running out of time, and we’re like, “oh yeah, the solo.”
 As a songwriter, it’s a very different way of thinking that being a lead guitarist, it’s an entirely different art.
-For songwriting I’m thinking about the lyrics, the arrangement, the chords and the melody and then at the very end, I get to put on my guitar hat and be a guitar player.
+For songwriting, I’m thinking about the lyrics, the arrangement, the chords, and the melody, and then at the very end, I get to put on my guitar hat and be a guitar player.

-Are you going to do two months run and then take a break and then are you going to do your solo projects?
+Are you going to do two months run and then take a break, and when are you going to do your solo projects?

 Two months this year is pretty much all Mr. Big stuff.
 I think I have a camp coming up where it’s two days with Joe Satriani’s G4 Camp, that’s a little thing I’m doing on my own.
 But, most of the rest of this year I’m doing with Mr. Big.
 I mean earlier this year I went to South America, I did a European clinic tour on my own, but from now on, the rest of the year is all Mr. Big.